Terms and Conditions

 UK and Ireland: 'Distance Contract' means a distance contract or an off-premises contract as defined in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (as amended from time to time).
 In the event of a Distance Contract, students for the UK or Ireland who are EU citizens shall have the right to cancel the legally binding contract formed in accordance with paragraph 1 of these terms and conditions if the student gives notice of cancellation to Kaplan within fourteen calendar day period beginning on the day on which the booking confirmation was issued by Kaplan.
 If a student exercises his or her right to cancel during this fourteen day period, he or she will receive a full refund of all amounts already paid by the student less any fees charged for services already performed by Kaplan.
 However, if the student has already commenced studying with Kaplan during the 14 day period, he or she must pay a reasonable charge calculated by Kaplan for the period of study undertaken.
 To exercise the right to cancel under the EU distance contract terms, the student must inform Kaplan at 2nd floor, Warwick Building, Kensington Village, Avonmore Road, London W14 8HQ, UK of the student's decision to cancel this agreement by a clear statement (e.g. by a letter sent by post, fax or e-mail).
 The student may use the model cancellation form found at www.kaplaninternational.com/terms, but it is not obligatory.
 The student can also electronically fill in and submit the model cancellation form or any other clear statement on the Kaplan website www.kaplaninternational.com.
 If the student uses this option, Kaplan will communicate to the student an acknowledgement of receipt of such a cancellation on a durable medium (e.g. by email) without delay.

-UK: Visa students: once a CAS number has been issued confirming full time status, no refunds or course cancellations are permissible other than in the instance of visa refusal and subject to meeting the following criteria: the amounts paid will be refunded, less an administration charge of GBP150 (inc. VAT) (plus any courier and transfer charges) on production of the following documents: (1) an agent certified copy of the visa refusal letter (GV51), (2) an agent certified copy of the student’s passport showing both a photograph and signature; (3) where the payor was not the student, an original authority letter from the student authorising the repayment to the payor and (4) where the student is already in the UK, evidence satisfactory to Kaplan that the student has left the UK.
+UK: Visa students: Visa students: once a CAS number has been issued confirming full time status, no refunds or course cancellations are permissible other than in the instance of visa refusal and subject to meeting the following criteria: the amounts paid will be refunded, less an administration charge of GBP150 (inc. VAT) (plus any courier and transfer charges) on production of the following documents: (1) an agent certified copy of the visa refusal letter (GV51), (2) an agent certified copy of the student’s passport showing both a photograph and signature; (3) where the payor was not the student, an original authority letter from the student authorising the repayment to the payor and (4) where the student is already in the UK, evidence satisfactory to Kaplan that the student has left the UK.
 Refunds will only be made under this paragraph if requested in writing with the necessary supporting documents within four weeks after the commencement of the course (published date).
 In circumstances where an application is refused by UKVI on the grounds of fraudulent documentation or other irregularities, no refunds will be granted in respect of monies paid.
-Where students are studying on a Student Visitor Visa or a Child Visitor Visa, Kaplan's standard Cancellation policy will apply.
+Where students are studying on a Short-term study visa (6 or 11 months) or Short- term study visa (child 6 months), Kaplan's standard Cancellation policy will apply.

 ‘Termination’ means stopping or leaving all or part of the course or courses booked, including extensions, once the first course has started.
+(In the USA and Canada, this applies to the current period of enrollment only).
 When determining the number of weeks completed, a partial week will be counted as a whole week, provided the student was present at least one day during the scheduled week.
 Used weeks of discounted tuition and accommodation packages will be charged at the full brochure weekly rate when any refund is calculated (except for students attending our Vancouver location).

-In all cases additional service charges (e.g. airport transfers, courier fees, enrollment fees, medical insurance, accommodation placement fee, program supplement fee, etc.) are non-refundable and written notification of termination must be given to the school Principal or Director.
+In all cases additional service charges (e.g. airport transfers, courier fees, enrollment fees, medical insurance, accommodation placement fee, program supplement fee, etc.) are non-refundable and written notification of termination must be given to the School Principal/Director (written notice not required in the USA).
 Students who terminate their program may not be eligible to receive a Kaplan certificate and will not be allowed to stay in Kaplan accommodation.

 Canada: Students wishing to terminate must give 4 weeks’ written notice to the School Director (please note that this is not required for students attending our Vancouver location; in these cases, the notice of cancellation or termination (e.g. withdrawal or dismissal) is effective the date it is delivered).
-The refund will be calculated as below according to the percentage of the course completed including the notice period:
+The refund will be calculated as below according to the percentage of the course (“weeks” for students attending our Toronto school and “instructional hours” for students attending our Vancouver school) completed including the notice period:

-In all cases where a student terminated his or her studies, the relevant immigration authorities will be informed.
+In all cases where a student terminates his or her studies, the relevant immigration authorities will be informed.

-USA: Except as noted below only for California resident students attending our California schools, for all English courses including Vacation, General and Intensive English, Academic Year/ Semester General/ Intensive and English for Business / Intensive English for Business, the first 4 weeks shall be forfeited and refunds will be calculated as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:
+USA: Except as noted below only for students attending our California schools, for all English courses including Vacation, General and Intensive English, Academic Year/ Semester General / Intensive and English for Business / Intensive English for Business, the first 4 weeks shall be forfeited and refunds will be calculated as follows for terminations (i.e. the last date you are enrolled on the program and for which attendance is required) made:

-- Any time during the 1st four weeks: 4-weeks’ tuition shall be charged and 100% of the remaining unused tuition shall be refunded
+- any time during the 1st four weeks: 4-weeks’ tuition shall be charged and 100% of the remaining unused tuition shall be refunded (does not apply to subsequent periods of enrollment, provided the student has attended at least 4 weeks)

-- After 50% (60% for students attending our California locations) of the course has been completed: no refund shall be given
+- after 50% of the current period of enrollment has been completed: no refund shall be given

 - after 1 training session* but before 2 training sessions*, 75% of tuition paid (less shipping fee) shall be refunded